First-Principles Phonon Quasiparticle Theory Applied to a Strongly Anharmonic Halide Perovskite

-Although the QP approximation cannot describe satellite peaks, i.e., incoherent parts of spectra, it has several advantages.
-First, the QP treatment simplifies the evaluation of physical quantities that can be directly compared with experiments, such as group velocity and heat capacity.
-Second, the QP description gives an \textit{effective} one-body Hamiltonian of interacting phonons that can be used as a starting point of further analyses of electron-phonon-related phenomena, which are of crucial importance in functional materials.

 We now apply the developed QP-NL method to strongly anharmonic $\alpha$-\cpb.
 The DFT calculations were conducted using \textsc{quantum ESPRESSO}~\cite{QE2017}, with the GGA-PBEsol functional~\cite{PBEsol}.
 The lattice dynamics calculations were performed using \textsc{alamode}~\cite{Tadano2014}.
 To include thermal expansion effects, we evaluated $F_{\mathrm{vib}}^{\mathrm{(S)}}(V,T)$ at various volumes and temperatures.
 The $T$-dependent volume was then obtained by minimizing the Helmholtz free energy as $V^{\mathrm{(S)}}(T)=\arg\min_{V} \{E_{0}(V)+F_{\mathrm{vib}}^{\mathrm{(S)}}(V,T)\}$.
 This approach was shown to work even for the cases where the quasiharmonic theory breaks down due to the presence of unstable modes~\cite{Oba_PRM2019}.
-Harmonic and anharmonic IFCs necessary for the present lattice dynamics calculations were estimated by using a compressed sensing approach~\cite{Zhou_PRL2014}, for which we employed the adaptive LASSO~\cite{adalasso}.
-More details are provided in the Supplementary Information (SI)~\cite{supplement}.
+Harmonic and anharmonic \rr{interatomic force constants} necessary for the present lattice dynamics calculations were estimated by using a compressed sensing approach~\cite{Zhou_PRL2014}, for which we employed the adaptive LASSO~\cite{adalasso}.
+More details are provided in the Supplementary Material (SM)~\cite{supplement}.

 We first discuss the temperature dependence of the lattice constant shown in Fig.~\ref{fig:lattice_param_and_softmode}(b).
 The optimized value obtained by DFT is 5.868~\AA{} that agrees exceptionally well with the experimental value of 5.873~\AA{} at 473 K~\cite{Lopez_Omega2020}.
 However, this almost perfect agreement is accidental as inferred after accounting for phonon excitations.
 Namely, at the SC1 level, we obtained 5.941~\AA{} at 480 K that overestimates the experimental value by $\sim$ 1\%.
 The calculated linear thermal expansion coefficient of $\alpha\simeq 25\times 10^{-6}$ K$^{-1}$ is within the range of experimental results 28--33$\times 10^{-6}$ K$^{-1}$~\cite{Rodova_JTAC2003}.